sambitkumarjethy/sambitkumarjethy/README.md

 - 👋 Hi, Im @sambitkumarjethy
 - 👀 I’m currently working on JavaScript (React Js and Node js)
 - 🌱 I’m currently learning Python
 - 📫 How to reach me sambitkumarjethy@gmail.com
-- ✨ I would love to work in python in my very recent future.
+- ✨ I would love to work in javscript and python in my very recent future.

 <!---
 sambitkumarjethy/sambitkumarjethy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.